Goals

 (1 million samples per second is plenty, attempting to sample at a higher rates can sometimes produce errors).
 Close the settings pane.

-The blue circle with a white "Play" triangle is the play/stop button.
+The blue triangle at the top is the play/stop button.
 Press play to start reading the signal.
 Type a few keys on the PS/2 keyboard, then press stop to end the recording.
 The Logic2 window will show the signals recorded on channels 0 and 1.
-You can zoom in and out and pan left and right to see the details of the captured signal.
+Zoom in and out and pan left and right to view the signal details.
 You should see the characteristic pattern of the PS/2 protocol.

 channel 0 and DATA on channel 1.
 The captured data is now decoded according to